 - Babur defeated Ibrahim Lodhi in the First Battle of Panipat (AD 1526)

 - Defeated Rana Sanga (Sangram Singh) at the Battle of Khanwa (AD 1527)

 - Defeated Medini Rai of Chanderi at the Battle of Chanderi (AD 1528)

 - Defeated Mahmud Lodi at the Battle of Ghagra (AD 1529).
 This was the last Battle fought by Babur.

 - He wrote Tuzuk-i-Baburi (Autobiography of Babur) in the Turkish language.

 - Babur declared Jehad and adopted the title, Ghazi(After the Khanva War)

 - According to Tuzuk-i-Baburi, Babur Died in 1530 in Lahore and was buried at Aram Bagh (Agra).
 Later his body was taken to Afghanistan (Kabul).

 Humayun (AD 1530-1556)

 - Built Dinpanah in Delhi as his second capital.

 - Sher Shah Suri gradually gained power.
 He fought two battles with Humayun – The battle of Chausa (AD 1539) and another Battle of Kannauj (AD 1540) culminating in Humayun’s defeat.

-- Humayun passed 15 years in exile.
+- Humayun spent 15 years in exile.
 He again invaded India in 1555 with the help of his officer Bairam Khan.